Impact of Satellite Trails on H.E.S.S. Astronomical Observations: Data selection and methods

+Secondly, from this dataset, possible satellite candidate pixels are identified by the number ($\mathrm{<100}$) of unique NSB entries for that pixel, per run.
+This cut excludes bright stars from the dataset, as well as excluding candidate trails where there may be potential instrument issues.

+Thirdly, Individual trails are identified by appending these pixel entries to trail objects if they pass neighbourhood (within an average $\mathrm{50\,cm}$ pixel separation, relative to a $\mathrm{5\,cm}$ edge-to-edge pixel size) and timing co-incidence ($\mathrm{<5\,s}$) checks.

+Finally, we perform cuts on these candidate trails to identify likely satellites.
+The number of unique pixels in the trail must exceed 5 and be below 400, the time difference between the first pixel detection of the trail and the last must exceed $\mathrm{3\,s}$ (excluding meteors).
+The average of the differences of unique pixel entry timings must exceed $\mathrm{0.3\,s}$ to limit gaps in the trail and prevent spurious clustering.
+Lastly, the calculated velocity of the trail on the camera must also exceed $\mathrm{0.008\,ms^{-1}}$.\

-Our technique can only be applied to data from the FlashCam camera as the intervals between NSB data readouts for the other H.E.S.S. cameras (HESS1/HESS1U/the original CT5 camera) are typically too slow (7/8\,s) compared to the average duration of a satellite trail\footnote{The code used in this analysis, dependent on \textit{HAP} (version 18-11), can be found at \url{https://github.com/Tho-Lang/Satellite-trails}.}.
+Our technique can only be applied to data from the FlashCam camera as the intervals between NSB data readouts for the other H.E.S.S. cameras (HESS1/HESS1U/the original CT5 camera) are typically too slow (7/8\,s) compared to the average duration of a satellite trail\footnote{The code used in this analysis, dependent on \textit{HAP} (version 18-11), can be found at \href{https://github.com/Tho-Lang/Satellite-trails}{https://github.com/Tho-Lang/Satellite-trails}}.

-\section{Trail Detection Statistics}
+\section{Trail detection statistics}